Sexual effects of treatments

 We know it's a sensitive topic, but it's important to talk about the connection between hormone therapy for prostate cancer and changes in genital size.

 By reducing testosterone, you may notice your testicles or penis getting smaller.
 Sometimes the penis can shorten because of the lower levels of male hormones caused by hormone therapy.
 This can be upsetting.
 It’s important to remember size isn’t everything and you can still get and give pleasure no matter your size.
-You can find out more about penis shrinkage after prostate cancer treatment and how to reduce it here.
+Find out more about penis shrinkage after prostate cancer treatment and how to reduce it.

 If your confidence is being affected, try speaking to a sex therapist and remember to keep an open dialogue with your partner.